istio/istio.io/content/en/docs/tasks/observability/distributed-tracing/configurability/index.md

 There is no limit on the number of custom tags that you can add, but tag names must be unique.
 {{ /warning }}

-To add custom tags to your spans you must add the following yaml to your `tracing.yaml file`.
+To add custom tags to your spans, add the following to your `tracing.yaml` file.

 Literals: